 The building was dedicated on June 27, 2009 and named the Jake M. Godbold City Hall Annex for the former Mayor of Jacksonville, Mayor Godbold, who was noted for leading downtown revitalization efforts during his administration.
 Born March 14, 1933, he passed away January 23, 2020.

 To view the building in 1927, visit the Jacksonville Historical Society Online Collection or by clicking here.

 During the 1920s, Florida’s development and architecture began to reflect Mediterranean-Revival designs and styles.

 Henry J. Klutho, Jacksonville’s architectural champion after the devastating 1901 Fire, was a master of Prairie School design.
 Although he much preferred commercial building architecture, in 1926 he created a unique Mediterranean-Revival design for two bachelor

 doctors in Riverside.

-The doctors office and residence located on Oak Street for Dr. James Love and Dr. Robert H. McGinnins is considered one of Klutho’s “best” Mediterranean-Revival designs.
+The doctors’ office and residence, located on Oak Street for Dr. James Love and Dr. Robert H. McGinnis, is considered one of Klutho’s “best” Mediterranean-Revival designs.
 It is divided into two symmetrical parts with the first floor allowing for separate office space and the second floor providing living quarters.
 Also included in the style were lotus motifs on the porch and balcony columns, cast-stone medallions and triple arched windows.
-Shaped in a polygon, it is considered one of Riverside’s most treasured residence.
+Shaped in a polygon, it is considered one of Riverside’s most treasured buildings.